cyrusobrien/cyrusobrien/_pages/RelPol225.md

 # Religion and Politics in American History

-## <span style="color:red">Note: This course transitioned to online only in March 2020 in response to the COVID-19 global pandemic.
-The original original syllabus is available [here.](http://cyrusobrien.com/teaching/relpol225-preCOVID-19) </span>
+## <span style="color:red">This course transitioned to online only in March 2020 in response to the COVID-19 global pandemic.
+The  original syllabus is available [here.](http://cyrusobrien.com/teaching/relpol225-preCOVID-19) </span>

+The shift to online classes, and the extention of Spring Break, not only necessitated changes to the course schedule, but also changes to other organizational aspects of the course.
+I have tried to make it easy to scan this document for such changes by ~~striking out obsolete portions of the syllabus~~ and <span style="color:red">marking new text in red font.</span>

 Religion and Politics 225